oneapi-src/oneDNN/rfcs/20240326-block-level-api/README.md

     static void release_hw_context() const;

     // Execution function for the vanilla brgemm variant.
-    // we take pointers to A and B as a vector of pairs, guarentees they are the same size
+    // we take pointers to A and B as a vector of pairs, guarantees they are the same size
     // The batch size is the size of the vector.
     // pointers are void*, datatypes are specified in constructor
     // Computes C = \beta C + \alpha \sum_i A_i \cdot B_i